The carbon footprint of an existential crisis: a climbing roadtrip to find myself

 2. I spend a lot of time in front of a computer

-I want to immortalize this time in my car by writing down my experiences as some kind of public diary with the target audience of future me.
+I wanted to immortalize this time in my car by writing down my experiences as some kind of public diary with the target audience of future me.

 My trip spanned desert and alpine environments, and I saw (at least) 14 National Parks, 2 National Monuments, 15 National Forests, 2 State Parks, countless wilderness and conservation areas.
 I truthfully lost count.
 All this I did in a car that takes 89.

-While I’m a bit down that my impact was so much greater during the summer roadtrip, I think there is value in learning too.
+While I’m a bit down that my climate impact was so much greater during the summer roadtrip, I think there is value in learning too.
 It’s hard to figure out the appropriate tradeoffs – how much personal growth and learning is 1 ton of CO2 worth?
 And who gets to decide?
-Of course, I remained committed to some of the individual actions I have already incorporated into my life: practicing vegetarianism, recycling, using reusable containers, reducing my consumerism.
-But the personal journey I went on this summer also made me more keen to get involved on a systemic level, and to make climate a stakeholder in organizational decisions I have the privilege to be part of.
+Of course, I remained committed to some of the individual actions I have already incorporated into my life.
+That includes: vegetarianism, recycling, using reusable containers, below average consumerism.
+But this summer’s personal journey also made me keen to get involved on a systemic level.
+I now make climate a stakeholder in organizational decisions I have the privilege to be part of.
 I’m doing it imperfectly, but I’m showing up, so I can be optimistic about that.